jordanlab/stringMLST/README.md

 Fast k-mer based tool for multi locus sequence typing (MLST) stringMLST is a tool for detecting the MLST of an isolate directly from the genome sequencing reads. stringMLST predicts the ST of an isolate in a completely assembly and alignment free manner.
 The tool is designed in a light-weight, platform-independent fashion with minimum dependencies.

+Some portions of the allele selection algorithm in stringMLST are patent pending.
+Please refer to the PATENTS file for additional inforamation regarding licencing and use.

 Reference
 *http://jordan.biology.gatech.edu/page/software/stringmlst/*